prefapp/charts/charts/argo-workflows-operations/README.md

 ## Values File Structure

-The values file should define global configurations and a list of features.
+The values file should define global configurations and a list of operations.
 Each feature should specify the necessary inputs and schedule for the operation.

 ### Global Configuration